IoT-gamer/flutter_deep_aruco_app/README.md

 1.  **Marker Detection (YOLO):** A YOLO-based model first detects the approximate location of one ArUco marker in the camera frame, drawing a bounding box around them.
 2.  **Corner Refinement:** The region of interest from the first stage is passed to a second model that refines the location of the marker's four corners with high precision.
 This is done by analyzing a generated heatmap to find the corner coordinates.
 3.  **Marker Decoding:** Once the corners are accurately located, the marker is rectified (warped into a flat square), and a final model decodes the binary pattern to determine its unique ID.
+The AR overlay is applied in this stage.

 ## Models